TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 ### Query Health Check

-- Retrieves the list of health checks
+- Retrieves the list of health checks.

 #### Request